SinestroEdmonce/SoftwareArchitecture/README.md

 ### Usage

-Every assignment has its own ``README.md`` that record the usage.
+Every assignment has its own ``README.md`` that records the usage.
 Users can refer to the file in every folder to get to know the guidance for every assignment.